Maithikimngan/nd00333_AZMLND_C2-master/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # MACHINE LEARNING PROJECT 2

-In this project, I will work with the Bank Marketing dataset to apply machine learning techniques.
-Using Azure, I will set up a cloud-based machine learning model, deploy it, and make it available for use.
-Additionally, I will create and publish a pipeline for automating the machine learning workflow.
-This project demonstrates my skills in using AutoML, deploying the best model, enabling logging for monitoring, creating Swagger documentation for APIs, and consuming model endpoints effectively.
-Through these tasks, I will showcase my ability to build, deploy, and manage machine learning solutions.
+In this project, I will work with the Bank Marketing dataset to run the model.
+Using Azure Machine Learning Studio, I will deploy the model.
+I will create and publish a pipeline.
+This project shows my skills in using AutoML, deploying the best model, enabling logging for monitoring, creating Swagger documentation for APIs, and consuming model endpoints effectively.
+I have already deploy the endpoint and run it already.

 ## Architectural Diagram